 Roll dough out on a floured surface until it’s 1/4 inch thick (if you make them too thin, they will crumble when you spread on the dulce de leche, as I discovered).
 Use a round cookie cutter to cut out the alfajores (I used a small biscuit cutter).

 Place on a baking pan (I lined mine with parchment) and then chill in the fridge for 10 minutes.
 Place in the oven and bake for about 12 minutes.
 Take them out when just browned around the edges and let them cool on a wire cookie rack.
 Carefully spread dulce de leche on half of the cookies, then carefully place another cookie on top.
 Eat as-is, roll in shredded coconut or dip in chocolate.

 I’d planned to dip my alfajores in chocolate but they didn’t last long enough to do so!

 I rolled my dough out a little too thin, which resulted in several cookies crumbling as I spread on dulce de leche.
 Still tasted delicious, though.

 I picked up a can of dulce de leche at the store but you can easily make it at home

 Thanks to Rosemary of Authentic Food Quest for the idea to make alfajores for April’s Global Kitchen Project!

-Dr. Cate Brubaker is a re-entry/repatriation coach, consultant, and author of the Re-Entry Roadmap creative workbook and the Study Abroad Re-entry Toolkit.
-Cate has lived in Germany, worked and traveled in 36 countries on four continents, and has helped all kinds of globetrotters successfully navigate global transitions for over 20 years.
+Dr. Cate Brubaker is on a mission to make re-entry after living abroad a positive, transformational force (even when it’s not easy…especially when it’s not easy)!
+Cate is the author of the Re-Entry Roadmap workbook and the Study Abroad Re-entry Toolkit.
+Cate has lived in Germany, worked and traveled in 37 countries on four continents, and has helped all kinds of globetrotters successfully navigate global transitions for over 20 years.